 Effects of Solid Wastes and their poor management

 A lot of solid wastes being dumped on a slopy surface are washed away through rainwater, consequently, the wastes reach aquatic sources.
 Water reservoirs such as ponds, wells, rivers are lodged with unwanted solids resulting in water pollution.
 On the other hand, mosquitoes bred in the waste yards increases the risk of malaria and other animal-borne diseases.
 If the solid wastes are burnt, people can suffer from respiratory sickness due to bad smell, ash (after burning) and the dust produced out of solid waste.
 Industrial wastes can cause irreversible biological, genetic and physicochemical damage.
-Hazardous wastes like pesticides, insecticides, hospital wastes, electronic items, plastics, batteries containing lead, mercury or zinc and some radioactive materials can seriously damage the health and wellbeing of human beings and animals.
+Hazardous wastes like pesticides, insecticides, hospital wastes, electronic items, plastics, batteries containing lead, mercury, zinc and some radioactive materials which can seriously damage the health and well-being of human beings and animals.
 Some of the lethal effects of solid wastes in the long-term are cancer, serious skin infections, infectious diseases, blood disorders, genetic mutations etc.

 Methods of solid waste management